YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_gbldir** (gtmgbldir) specifies the initial value of the $ZGBLDIR ISV. $ZGBLDIR identifies the global directory.
 A global directory maps global variables to physical database files, and is required to access M global variables.
 Users who maintain multiple global directories use this environment variable to conveniently choose one to use from the time of process startup.
 To automate this definition, define ydb_gbldir in the user's login file.
 The SET command can alter the value of $ZGBLDIR in an active process.

 **ydb_icu_version** (gtm_icu_version) specifies the MAJOR VERSION and MINOR VERSION numbers of the desired ICU.
 For example "3.6" denotes ICU-3.6.
-If $ydb_chset has the value "UTF-8", YottaDB requires libicu with version 3.6 or higher.
+If $gtm_chset has the value "UTF-8", YottaDB requires libicu with version 3.6 or higher.
 If you must chose between multiple versions of libicu or if libicu has been compiled with symbol renaming enabled, YottaDB requires ydb_icu_version to be explicitly set.
 Please see the section on `"Configuring and operating YottaDB with Unicode Support" <https://docs.yottadb.com/AdminOpsGuide/basicops.html#configuring-and-operating-yottadb-with-unicode-support-optional>`_ for more information.

 **ydb_log** (gtm_log) specifies a directory where the gtm_secshr_log file is stored.
 The gtm_secshr_log file stores information gathered in the gtmsecshr process.
 YottaDB recommends that a system-wide default be established for ydb_log so that gtmsecshr always logs its information in the same directory, regardless of which user's YottaDB process invokes gtmsecshr.
-In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$gtmver as the value for $ydb_log unless you are installing the same version of YottaDB in multiple directories.
-Note that $gtmver can be in the form of the current YottaDB release and platform.
+In conformance with the Filesystem Hierarchy Standard, YottaDB recommends /var/log/yottadb/$ydb_rel as the value for $ydb_log unless you are installing the same version of YottaDB in multiple directories.
+Note that $ydb_rel can be in the form of the current YottaDB release and platform.
 If you do not set $ydb_log, YottaDB creates log files in a directory in /tmp (AIX, GNU/Linux).
 However, this is not recommended because it makes YottaDB log files vulnerable to the retention policy of a temporary directory.

 .. note::
    In the latest versions, gtmsecshr logs its messages in the system log and the environment variable ydb_log is ignored.